Coins and Antiquities Consignment Shop

 Judean Kingdom, Mattathias Antigonus (Mattatayah), 40 - 37 B.C.

+This large bronze type was meant to impress the population and improve support for Antigonus against his rival Herod the Great.
 Parthia took Judaea in 40 B.C. and made Mattathias Antigonus their vassal King.
-Antigonus bit off Hyrcanus II's ears to render him ineligible for High Priest and sent him to Babylon in chains.
+After Antigonus bit off his ears to render him ineligible for High Priest, Hyrcanus II was sent to Babylon in chains.
 Herod fled to Rome but returned with Roman support and took Jerusalem in 37 B.C.
 Dio Cassius says Antigonus was crucified but most accounts say he was beheaded.

 Judean Kingdom, Mattathias Antigonus (Mattatayah), 40 - 37 B.C.

+This large bronze type was meant to impress the population and improve support for Antigonus against his rival Herod the Great.
 Parthia took Judaea in 40 B.C. and made Mattathias Antigonus their vassal King.
-Antigonus bit off Hyrcanus II's ears to render him ineligible for High Priest and sent him to Babylon in chains.
+After Antigonus bit off his ears to render him ineligible for High Priest, Hyrcanus II was sent to Babylon in chains.
 Herod fled to Rome but returned with Roman support and took Jerusalem in 37 B.C.
 Dio Cassius says Antigonus was crucified but most accounts say he was beheaded.

 Judean Kingdom, Mattathias Antigonus (Mattatayah), 40 - 37 B.C.